petershin/liferay-learn/docs/commerce/latest/en/pricing/introduction-to-pricing.md

 * If an entry for the SKU exists, the algorithm applies any existing price modifiers to it and uses the total for the SKU's unit price.

-* If no entry for the SKU exists, then the engine uses the SKU's base price and applies modifiers from the highest priority price list.
+* If no entry for the SKU exists, the engine uses the SKU's base price and applies modifiers from the highest priority price list.
 The total is the SKU's unit price.

    ```{note}
    The engine only searches the highest priority list and does not search for the SKU in lower priority lists.
 This is to avoid applying prices from different price lists to SKUs in the same catalog.